Breakfast at Tiffany's

 It’s Audrey Hepburn’s movie, but George Peppard deserves some credit.

 His performance channels a young William Holden or Steve McQueen.
 Sure, seeing colonel John “Hannibal” Smith play a romantic lead will shock those of a certain age, but the jolt proves short-lived.
 Peppard pulls off the role with aplomb.

 It starts with his clothes.
 Okay—not really, but I love his wardrobe.

 Peppard plays Paul, a writer posing as a gigolo or vice versa.
 As the film opens, he’s moving into a converted New York brownstone apartment.
 There he meets Holly Golightly, a quirky socialite played by Hepburn.

 He falls for her.
 She for him.
 Complications ensue.
 What makes Breakfast at Tiffany’s special is not the plot, but the characters.

-Patricia Neal plays the rich, married woman who pays Paul's rent and keeps him in nice clothes.
-She makes an impression by underplaying her role.
-As does Buddy Ebsen as a lovesick figure from Holly's shadowy past.
+Patricia Neal plays the rich, married woman who pays Paul’s rent and keeps him in nice clothes.
+She impresses by underplaying her role.
+As does Buddy Ebsen as a lovesick figure from Holly’s shadowy past.

 It’s this willingness to embrace flawed characters—and not flawed in cute ways, but morally suspect ones—that makes Breakfast at Tiffany’s stand out.

-Still, it's a great film and Hepburn deserves the kudos showered upon her performance.
-But it works because Peppard wins us over too.
+In pulling off such an enigmatic role, Hepburn deserves the kudos showered upon her performance.
+But Peppard wins us over too.